-Pink is still a massive trend right now, but in interiors we have moved past the slight brighter millennial pink, towards softer, more blush pinks which we personally think are so much easier to decorate with.
+Pink is still a massive trend right now, but in interiors, we have moved past the slightly brighter millennial pink, towards softer, more blush pinks which we personally think are so much easier to decorate with.
 Blush pinks are perfect for bedrooms because they instantly make a room feel more cozy and warm and just more inviting.

-18. Add a pop of red
+25. Add a pop of red

-We have seen it work so well in more traditional spaces, where lines are not as clean and walls not as straight, so if you have a period property (or not actually) try painting a feature wall, or a portion of the wall in a dusky, chalky red.
+We have seen it work so well in more traditional bedrooms, where lines are not as clean and walls not as straight, so if you have a period property (or not actually) try painting a feature wall, or a portion of the wall in a dusky, chalky red.

 What is the best color for a bedroom?